ruddfawcett/octodex-scraper/README.md

 ##To Do
 - Add pagination
-- More efficient random octocats
+- More efficient random Octocats
+- More efficient numbered Octocats

 ##Use of Octocats
 Check out the GitHub Octodex frequently asked questions (http://octodex.github.com/faq), for specific use.
 GitHub owns all of the Octocats, this scraper just grabs all of their data.